Open Main Guns! Target: Argo!

 Story note: In Yamato 2, the line was, “Good luck, children of Okita.”
 This was a deliberate echo of the exact same line from the commander at the end of Episode 4.

 A wave of relief sweeps over the Argo.
 It soon turns to jubilation after Homer reads two messages from Andromeda: one from Gideon to EDF saying he didn’t find the Argo, and one from Gideon to the Star Force wishing them luck.
 The Argo‘s aft observation rooms and gun decks fill with an impossible number of people cheering Andromeda as it recedes into the distance.
+If we were to extrapolate these dimensions to measure out the bridge, it would be big enough to hold a basketball court.

 At soon-to-be-named Planet Brumis, Comet Empire officer Naska is informed that the Star Force is leaving the Jupiter area.
 He doesn’t care.
 Unfortunately for him, Desslok has been listening in, and reminds Naska that he’s in charge.
 Anything the Star Force does is to be reported.
 After breaking contact, Naska rails against “that Gamilon upstart” and wonders why the Star Force occupies so much of his time.
 Nevertheless, he smiles, clearly enjoying the intrigue.